Working Out With PMS

 Being a woman comes with lots of wonderful virtues, but during that time of the month when PMS hits, we can feel anything but wonderful.

-For many women, the days leading up to our menstruation cycle can be tough to get going and often we feel more like throwing on the baggiest pair of pants that we can find, grab a cuppa, yummy treats and cuddle up on the sofa with a good movie.
+For many women, the days leading up to our menstruation cycle can be tough to get going.
+Often, we feel more like throwing on the baggiest pair of pants that we can find, grab a cuppa, yummy treats and cuddle up on the sofa with a good movie.

 Let’s take control of our unique gifts as woman of strength and embrace how effective we can still be with our health and fitness goals, despite feeling moody and unmotivated.